Which Option Best Completes the Diagram of the Fourteenth Amendment?

 Introduction

 The Fourteenth Amendment was adopted on July 9, 1868, in the aftermath of the Civil War.
-Its primary goals were to grant citizenship to all persons born or naturalized in the United States, protect those citizens from state infringement, and confirm that state laws could not undermine federal authority.
+Its primary goals were to grant citizenship to all persons born or naturalized in the United States, protect those citizens from state infringement, and check that state laws could not undermine federal authority.
 The amendment is divided into two main parts:

 - Section 1 – the most widely cited portion, containing four clauses that address citizenship, due process, equal protection, and privileges or immunities.